Nirantar: Continuing Education Programmes (CEP) Admissions

 Duration and Pedagogy of the Course

-The learner may join at the Std.
-XII level and will have the option to exit after earning a 'Certificate degree' in one semester.
-The successful completion of a 2 semester programme would lead to the award of the Diploma.
+The learner may join at the Diploma level and will have the option to exit after earning a 'Certificate degree' in one semester.
+The successful completion of a 2-semester programme would lead to the award of the Diploma.

 Thus, the course will be offered in a ladder manner, from Certificate level to a Diploma.